Starburst Satellite Library - v0.10.0

 To run tests, you can simply run

-make check, assuming you didn't disable the tests compilation with CMake.
+make check in the build directory, assuming you didn't disable the tests compilation with CMake.

 Remarks, questions & bug reports